mitre-attack/attack-scripts/attackToExcel/README.md

 A citations sheet can be used to look up the in-text citations which appear in some fields.
 For domains that include multiple matrices, such as Mobile ATT&CK, each matrix gets its own named sheet.
 Unlike the STIX dataset, objects that have been revoked or deprecated are not included in the spreadsheets.

-## Accessing the Pandas Dataframes
+## Accessing the Pandas DataFrames

-Internally, attackToExcel stores the parsed STIX data as Pandas dataframes.
+Internally, attackToExcel stores the parsed STIX data as Pandas DataFrames.
 These can be retrieved for use in data analysis.

-Example of accessing [Pandas](https://pandas.pydata.org/) dataframes:
+Example of accessing [Pandas](https://pandas.pydata.org/) DataFrames:
 ```python
 import attackToExcel
 import stixToDf